kubernetes/community/contributors/design-proposals/multicluster/federation.md

-_"I want most of my workloads to run in my preferred cloud-hosted cluster(s), but some are privacy-sensitive, and should be automatically diverted to run in my secure, on-premise cluster(s).
+_"I want most of my workloads to run in my preferred cloud-hosted cluster(s), but some are privacy-sensitive, and should be automatically diverted to run in my secure, on-premises cluster(s).
 The list of privacy-sensitive workloads changes over time, and they're subject to external auditing."_